AnggaR96s/Reforestation/README.md

-## I considered building the patio by myself.
-But I didn't have the stones.
+## What time did the man go to the dentist?
+Tooth hurt-y.